dmaulikr/yHealth/Pods/JTMaterialTransition/README.md

 `startFrame` must be the coordinates relative to the window:

-    CGRect startFrame = [_animatedView.superview convertRect:_animatedView.frame toView:nil];
+    var startFrame = animatedView.superview?.convert(animatedView.frame, to: nil)

 ## Warning

 The controller presented must have a `backgroundColor` else the effect can be a little strange.
-If you use a `UINavigationController` or another container don't forget to set the `backgroundColor` with `controllerPresented.view.backgroundColor = [UIColor yourColor];`.
+If you use a `UINavigationController` or another container don't forget to set the `backgroundColor` with `controllerPresented.view.backgroundColor = UIColor.yourColor`.

 ## Requirements

-- iOS 7 or higher
+- iOS 8.0 or higher
-- Automatic Reference Counting (ARC)
+- Swift 3.0

 ## Author